-1.1 Purpose of the SA Scoping Report
+1.1 Purpose of the Scoping Report

-This Scoping Report has been prepared by Hyder Consulting (UK) Ltd. on behalf of the Old Oak and Park Royal Development Corporation (OPDC), as part of the combined Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA), incorporating Health Impact Assessment (HIA) and Equalities Impact Assessment (EqIA) (hereinafter referred to as the Integrated Impact Assessment (IIA)) of the emerging Local Plan.
+This Scoping Report has been prepared by Arcadis Consulting UK Ltd. (former Hyder Consulting (UK) Ltd.) on behalf of the Old Oak and Park Royal Development Corporation (OPDC), as part of the combined Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA), incorporating Health Impact Assessment (HIA) and Equalities Impact Assessment (EqIA) (hereinafter referred to as the Integrated Impact Assessment (IIA)) of the emerging Local Plan.
 Habitats Regulations Assessment Screening will also be undertaken as a parallel process, the findings of which will be integrated into the IIA as appropriate.